 In this analysis of the meaning of JRPG as a term, my main goal is to come to peaceful understanding.

-I just want to be able to casually say in a comment section, “Hey fellow gamers, some of my favorite JRPGs include Final Fantasy VII, Bloodborne, and Vagrant Story” without getting railroaded by “your selection is invalid because X, Y, and Z don’t have big enough eyes on the characters.”
+I just want to say in a comment section, ``Hey fellow gamers, some of my favorite JRPGs are Final Fantasy VII, Bloodborne, and Vagrant Story´ and not get railroaded because `your selection is invalid because x, y, and z don have big enough eyes on the characters.´´

 I’m kidding.
 But I hope you see the point.